poppinace/indexnet_matting/README.md

 }
 ```
 ## Disclaimer
 As covered by the ADOBE IMAGE DATASET LICENSE AGREEMENT, the trained models included in this repository can only be used and distributed for non-commercial purposes.
+Anyone who violates this rule will be at his/her own risk.